Manufacturing

 Good Manufacturing Practices (GMP) ensure that products meet quality standards and are safe for use or consumption.
 A GMP-compliant system is essential for companies that must adhere to regulatory requirements to produce safe and effective products.
 A GMP system involves guidelines and procedures regulating the manufacturing process, including product design, production, and testing.
 Regulatory bodies, such as the FDA, set these guidelines, and compliance is mandatory for companies operating in industries like pharmaceuticals, biotech, and food and beverage.
 Implementing a GMP system can be complex, but the right design can help companies streamline processes, minimize errors, and maintain compliance.

-A study published in the Journal of Pharmaceutical Sciences found that implementing an electronic GMP system resulted in a 15% reduction in product defects and a 20% reduction in manufacturing time.
+A study published in the Journal of Pharmaceutical Innovation found that implementing an electronic GMP system resulted in a 15% reduction in product defects and a 20% reduction in manufacturing time.

 Key Considerations for Designing a System to Handle GMP Processes